 - Free mobile and laptop device readers (no SIM cards needed).

-Unpredictable transaction fees, no same-day deposit times, no cash drawers available are supposed to be the weak points of Helcim.
+Unpredictable transaction fees, no same-day deposit times, no cash drawers available are the weak points of Helcim.

 There are certainly more PayPal alternatives worth mentioning for standing out due to specific features or catering to some definite audience.